Skip to main content

 Challenge: Write behavior config for a clothing retailer

-Write a 3-sentence Personality block and 3 Rules for a customer service agent for a clothing store called “Bloom & Co.”
+Write a 3-sentence Personality block and 3 Behavior rules for a customer service agent for a clothing store called “Bloom & Co.”
 The agent can help with order tracking and returns, but cannot process refunds directly.

 Personality should describe tone and communication style in actionable terms (not just “be friendly”).
-Rules should be hard constraints starting with “Never” or “Always”, not suggestions.
+Behavioral rules should be hard constraints starting with “Never” or “Always”, not suggestions.

 Personality: